vamise/nft-marketplace/ARCHITECTURE.md

 ### AuctionDataExtended

 If you've read this far, you now get to witness my personal shame.
-So as it turns out, if you build a complex enough program with enough structs flying around, there is some kind of weird interaction in the Metaplex contract that causes it to blow out with an access violation if you add more than a certain number of keys to one particular struct (AuctionData), and *only* during the redemption endpoint calls.
+So as it turns out, if you build a complex enough program with enough structs flying around, there is some kind of weird interaction in the NFT marketplace contract that causes it to blow out with an access violation if you add more than a certain number of keys to one particular struct (AuctionData), and *only* during the redemption endpoint calls.
 We were unable to discern why this was across 3 days of debugging.
 We had a theory it was due to some issue with borsh but it is not 100% certain, as we're not experts with that library's internals.

 Instead, our work-around was to introduce AuctionDataExtended to add new fields that we needed to AuctionData without breaking this hidden bug that seems to exist.
 What is odd about the whole thing is adding fields to *other* structs doesn't cause any issues.
 In the future I'd love to have someone who knows way more than me about these subjects weigh in and tell me what I did wrong here to resolve this split-brain problem!
 We also don't have reverse lookup capability (Resource key on AuctionData) because of this bug - adding it would cause the blow out I mentioned.